 An interest in helping our University community is the one common denominator for all Student Officers.

 What do Student Officers do?

 Student Officers enhance the safety of the University community and are committed to maintaining a safe learning environment.
-While primarily the eyes and ears of our department.
 Student Officers also carry out activities that don't require full-time officers.
 This allows the full-time officers to devote more time to their law enforcement mission.

 Student Officer duties include:

 - Patrol: Student Officers patrol the campus and check for problems in academic and administration buildings, residence halls and common areas.
 Student Officers secure open doors, report maintenance issues such as broken lights, vandalism and safety hazards.

 - Medical calls: Student Officers assist full-time officers with medical calls, assist ambulance crews and assist with paperwork.
 Student Officers are trained in Adult, Child and Infant CPR/AED and First Aid by a Red Cross-Certified instructor at the beginning of every academic year.
 Those Student Officers who hold EMT or higher certifications handle medical emergencies with full-time officer supervision.

 - Safety Escorts: Student Officers provide walking safety escorts throughout the campus.
 Student Officers also staff the Royal Ride that services a route on and in the immediate vicinity of campus Thursday through Saturday evenings when the University is in session.